• Skip to primary navigation

 Garlic sauce bubbling in a frying pan.

-Tip the sauce into the frying pan that you used for the beans, and heat gently until it starts to bubble.
-Stir it over a low heat for 1 to 2 minutes to give the garlic chance to soften slightly.
+Tip the sauce into the frying pan you used for the beans, and heat gently until it bubbles.
+Stir it over low heat for 1 to 2 minutes to give the garlic a chance to soften slightly.

 Green beans being mixed with sauce in a frying pan.